Email gotnature@icloud.com to book participation in an event or if you have another question.

 If you can sit, stand or walk for 2.5 hours, yes.

-If you can sit or lay indoors, yes.
-Indoor nature experiences can be arranged as well.
+If you can sit or lay indoors, an indoor nature experience can be arranged as well.

 One With Nature Forest Therapy